Benis N. Egoh

 Phone:+1 (949) 824-0985

-Dr Benis Egoh is an Assistant Professor at the Department of Earth System Science, University of California, Irvine (UCI).
-She holds a Master degree in Conservation Biology from the University of Cape Town and a PhD in Zoology from Stellenbosch University.
-Before joining UCI, she worked for the CSIR in South Africa as a principal researcher and the European Commission as a scientific officer.
-Benis’ area of interest lies in generating research outputs on biodiversity and ecosystem services that are relevant for policy implementation.
-These include the identification of priority areas for conservation actions such as restoration and protection, mapping and modeling ecosystem services, and understanding relationships between ecosystem services and biodiversity.
-Her recent work is focusing on the impacts of commodity trade on biodiversity and ecosystem services & quantifying the benefits from restoration in California.
-She was a lead author for IPBES African Assessment and a coordinating lead author for IPBES Values Assessment.
-She is currently an executive committee member of the Ecosystem Services Partnership (ESP, https://www.es-partnership.org/).
+Dr Benis Egoh is an Associate Professor at the Department of Earth System Science, University of California, Irvine (UCI).
+She holds a Master’s in Conservation Biology from the University of Cape Town and a PhD in Zoology from Stellenbosch University.
+Before joining UCI, she worked for the Council for Scientific and Industrial Research (CSIR)in South Africa as a principal Scientist and for the European Commission as a scientific officer.
+Benis’ research is focused on generating outputs on biodiversity and ecosystem services that are relevant for policy implementation.
+These include understanding the benefits of restoration and making explicit monetary value, working with smallholder farmers in Cameroon to make the oil palm sector sustainable, and using new tools (e.g. Big data and Machine Learning ) in mapping and modeling ecosystem services.
+She is the coordinating lead author (CLA) for IPBES’ Business and Biodiversity Assessment.
+She is a member of the IUCN Task Force for Oils and Ecosystem Services Partnership (ESP, https://www.es-partnership.org/) executive committee

 Mody Ayompe Lacour